gabrielastro/accretionflowproperties/README.md

 In the current version for the planetary shock case, we assume:
 1. Spherical symmetry
+2. Equal temperatures before and after the shock
+3. No dissociation nor ionisation

 2. Free-streaming shock temperature everywhere ([Paper II](http://adsabs.harvard.edu/abs/2019ApJ...881..144M), Eq.
 (33))
-3. Equal temperatures before and after the shock
-4. No dissociation nor ionisation

-This means that the temperature in the flow, and in particular at the shock, could be a bit larger if kappa\*rho\*r is large; this will typically be the case below the dust destruction tempeature (see Paper II, e.g., Fig. 7).
-Assumption 1 is of course not realistic far from the planet.
-Assumption 3 has always been seen to hold up to now.
+- Assumption 1 is of course not realistic far from the planet.
+- Assumption 2 has always been seen to hold up to now.

-Note that the shock temperature is independent of Assumption 4 (except perhaps for rare cases; Marleau et al., in prep.) but that dissociation or ionisation will change somewhat the temperature structure and the luminosity in the flow.
+- The shock temperature is independent of Assumption 3 (except perhaps for rare cases; Marleau et al., in prep.) but that dissociation or ionisation will change somewhat the temperature structure and the luminosity in the flow.

+In the current version (v.2), we now take roughly into account the effect of the dust opacity, which is important if locally kappa\*rho\*r is >~ 1; this will typically be the case below the dust destruction tempeature (see Paper II, e.g., Fig. 7).
+Given the uncertainties in the dust model, we use a constant kappa = 3 cm^2/g (cross-section per gram of _gas_).
+Caveat emptor: the simple smoothing used here (instead of actual solving implicity) has not been tested extensively!

 ## Input and output
 The input quantities are: